shaneiadt/Crytoverse/README.md

+# Crypto Dashboard

-Crypto Dashboard built using the below technologies:
+Built using the below technologies:

 - React
 - TypeScript